ydb-platform/ydb/ydb/docs/en/core/dev/query-plans-optimization.md

 {% endlist %}

 Both plan representations contain the result being returned to the client at the root, table operations at the leaves, and data transformations at the intermediate nodes.
-It is important to pay attention to the node that contains the table reading operation.
-In this case, it is a `TableFullScan` for the table `episodes`.
+It is important to pay attention to the node containing the table reading operation.
+In this case, it is a `TableFullScan` for the `episodes` table.
 Full table scans consume time and resources proportional to the size of the table, so it is advisable to avoid them whenever possible in tables that tend to grow over time or are simply large.

 One typical approach to avoid full scans is using a [secondary index](secondary-indexes.md).
 In this case, it makes sense to add a secondary index for the column `title` using the following query: